CunningDJ/somos-vaccine-checker/README.md

 ```
 2. Edit `config.json` with your gmail address in the `senderEmail` value.
 3. Run the checker with `npm start`.
 It'll check the endpoint periodically,
-   and email you if there is availability.
+   and if there availability, it will log that on the console, and email you
+   (if I get around to implementing that part).